Efficient Anomaly Detection Using Self-Supervised Multi-Cue Tasks: Novel pretext tasks

 \section{Novel pretext tasks}

-In the rest of the paper, we note $s_{OOD}((z, y);\phi\circ f)$ a score obtained by any out-of-distribution method from an observation $z$, its label $y$ and a pre-trained network $\phi\circ f$.
+In the rest of the paper, we consider an observation $z$, its label $y$ and a pre-trained network $\phi\circ f$.
 We gradually detail the proposed pretext tasks for anomaly detection which focus on different visual cues: structure, colorimetry and texture.
 The tasks of piece-wise puzzle, tint rotation and their combination are discriminative (\lblsecs\ref{subsec:pw-puzzle}, \ref{subsec:tint-rot}, \ref{subsec:intra-piece-tasks}) whereas the colorization task is generative (\lblsec\ref{subsec:part-color}).
-An overview of the loss function and OOD score for each proposed task is shown in \lbltab\ref{tab:task-overview}.
+An overview of the loss function and anomaly score for each proposed task is shown in \lbltab\ref{tab:task-overview}.